Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models

 \subsubsection{Baseline Methods and Evaluation Metrics.}

-To the best of our knowledge, previous methods have mainly focused on LDMs, and effective PDM attacks have not yet been developed, however, we still implement Projected Gradient Ascent (PGAscent) with their proposed semantic loss by~\cite{salman2023raisingcostmaliciousaipowered, liang2023adversarialexampledoesgood, liang2023mistimprovedadversarialexamples, xue2024effectiveprotectiondiffusionbased}.
-Notably, Diff-Protect~\cite{xue2024effectiveprotectiondiffusionbased} proposed to minimize the semantic loss is surprisingly better than maximizing the semantic loss, we also adopted this method in attacking PDMs and denote as Diff-Protect.
-To quantify the adversarial image visual quality, we adopted Structural Similarity (SSIM) ~\cite{wang2004image}, Peak Signal-to-Noise Ratio (PSNR), and Learned Perceptual Image Patch Similarity (LPIPS) ~\cite{zhang2018unreasonable}.
-We also inherit these three metrics, but negatively to quantify the effectiveness of our attack.
-We also adopted Image Alignment Score (IA-Score) \cite{kumari2023multi} that leverages CLIP \cite{radford2021learning} to calculate the cosine similarity of image encoder features.
-In distinguishing from previous methods, to more faithfully reflect the attack effectiveness, we fix the same seed of the random generator when generating clean and adversarial samples, then calculate the scores based on the paired samples.
+To the best of our knowledge, the previous methods have mainly focused on LDMs, and effective PDM attacks have not yet been developed, however, we still implement AdvDM ~\cite{liang2023adversarialexampledoesgood} with the proposed semantic loss by~\cite{salman2023raisingcostmaliciousaipowered, liang2023adversarialexampledoesgood, liang2023mistimprovedadversarialexamples, xue2024effectiveprotectiondiffusionbased} for comparison.
+Notably, Diff-Protect~\cite{xue2024effectiveprotectiondiffusionbased} proposed to minimize the semantic loss and is counterintuitively better than maximizing the semantic loss.
+We also adopt this method in attacking PDMs.
+To quantify the adversarial image visual quality, we adopt Structural Similarity (SSIM)~\cite{wang2004image}, Peak Signal-to-Noise Ratio (PSNR), and Learned Perceptual Image Patch Similarity (LPIPS) ~\cite{zhang2018unreasonable} as the evaluation metrics but negatively quantify the effectiveness of our attack.
+We also adopt the Image Alignment Score (IA)~\cite{kumari2023multi} that leverages CLIP~\cite{radford2021learning} to calculate the cosine similarity between two image encoder features.
+In distinguishing from the previous methods, to more faithfully reflect the attacking effectiveness, we fix the same seed of the random generator when generating clean and adversarial samples, then calculating the scores based on the paired samples.